saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week4.md

 The objectives of Week 4 were:

-- Review active network services
+- Review active network services and exposed ports
-- Understand mounted filesystems and disk structure
+- Verify filesystem and disk stability before security changes
-- Configure firewall rules using UFW
+- Configure and enable a firewall using UFW
-- Restrict network access to required services
+- Restrict network access to essential services only
+- Enforce secure remote administration using SSH
-- Verify system security and stability
+- Verify system stability after security changes

 ---

 ## 3. Filesystem and Mount Point Analysis

-Before configuring network security, the system’s mounted filesystems were reviewed to understand storage structure.
+Before applying firewall rules, the system’s mounted filesystems were reviewed to ensure system integrity and avoid misconfiguration.

 ![Mounted Filesystems](../Screenshots/Week4/Week_4_3_mount.png)

-This output shows:
+This output confirms:
 - Active mount points
 - Filesystem types
-- Read/write permissions
+- Read/write access modes

-Understanding mounted filesystems helps ensure system integrity and prevents misconfiguration.
+Understanding mounted filesystems ensures that security controls do not interfere with essential storage operations.

 ---

 ## 4. Disk Usage Verification

-Disk usage was analysed to confirm available storage and ensure no abnormal usage patterns existed.
+Disk usage was analysed to confirm sufficient free space and normal usage patterns before enabling security services.

 ![Disk Usage df -h](../Screenshots/Week4/Week_4_df-h.png)

 This confirmed:
 - Adequate available disk space
-- Correct mounting of logical volumes
+- Correct filesystem mounting
-- No unexpected storage consumption
+- No abnormal storage consumption

-Stable disk usage is essential before enabling firewall and security services.
+Stable disk usage reduces the risk of service disruption during firewall activation.

 ---

-## 5. Network Services Overview
+## 5. Network Services Review

-A network service is any process listening for incoming network connections.
+A network service is any process listening for incoming connections.
-Unnecessary services increase security risks and should be restricted.
+Reducing exposed services is a key operating system hardening strategy.

-### Services identified:
+### Identified services:
 - **SSH (port 22)** – required for remote administration
 - No additional externally exposed services

-This limited exposure improves overall system security.
+Limiting exposed services reduces the attack surface and improves overall system security.

 ---

+## 6. SSH and Remote Administration Security

+Secure Shell (SSH) was used as the **sole method of server administration**.
+This reflects professional server environments where physical or console access is restricted.

+SSH was chosen because it provides:
+- Encrypted communication
+- Strong authentication mechanisms
+- Secure remote command execution

+Further SSH hardening (key-based authentication and access restriction) is implemented and evidenced in later weeks.

+---

-## 6. Firewall Concept and Purpose
+## 7. Firewall Concept and Purpose

-A firewall controls which network traffic is allowed or blocked.
+A firewall controls which network traffic is allowed or blocked at the operating system level.

-Key principles applied:
+The following principles were applied:
 - **Default deny policy**
 - **Least privilege**
 - **Explicit service allowance**

-UFW (Uncomplicated Firewall) was chosen due to its simplicity and integration with Ubuntu Server.
+UFW (Uncomplicated Firewall) was selected due to its simplicity, reliability, and tight integration with Ubuntu Server.

 ---

-## 7. Firewall Configuration Using UFW
+## 8. Firewall Configuration Using UFW

 The firewall was configured using UFW to enforce strict access control.